Cog-Creators/Red-DiscordBot/docs/framework_config.rst

 Here we used :py:meth:`Config.custom` to access our custom group much like we would have used :py:meth:`Config.guild`.
 Since it's a custom group, we need to use :code:`id` attribute of guild to get a unique identifier.

-Now lets show and example that uses multiple identifiers:
+Now let's see an example that uses multiple identifiers:

 .. code-block:: python